hphelion/documentation/moonshot/prepare.patchnotes-two.md

 4. On each of the nodes (Admin Node, Controller Node and Baremetal Host(s)), perform the following steps:

 	- Copy the previously downloaded bash package

     		scp <location of the package> <user home directory>

 	- Login as root

 	     	sudo -i

 	- Verify the current version of bash

-			dpkg –s bash
+			dpkg -s bash

         The above command looks for the information on your bash package and displays the version that you are using.
 If the version displayed is  previous thanthe `bash_4.2-2ubuntu2.5` version, install the bash package by performing  next steps else you do not need to install the bash package.

 	- Install the bash package

-			dpkg –i <location of the bash package>
+	  		dpkg -i <location of the bash package>

 	- Verify the bash version again after installation.

-			dpkg –s bash
+			dpkg -s bash

         If the displayed package version is bash_4.2-2ubuntu2.5, bash is successfully upgraded.

 5.After successful upgrade on all the nodes, you can start working with your cloud.